Green Party (Bulgaria): Participation in power

 The Green Party was part of the UDF during the administration of Philip Dimitrov in 1991–1992.
 During this time, Alexander Karakachanov was supported by the UDF and elected as the mayor of Sofia.

-From 2005 to 2009, the Green Party participated in the ruling Coalition for Bulgaria with the support of two other parliamentary parties, the MRF and NMSS.
+From 2005 to 2009, the Green Party participated in the ruling Coalition for Bulgaria with the support of two other parliamentary parties, the Movement for Rights and Freedoms (MRF) and National Movement for Stability and Progress (NMSS).
 Under coalition government, there would be one Green Party deputy minister.
 Dimitar Bongalov, the vice-chairman of the Green Party, was appointed Deputy Minister of Justice in charge of prisons, execution of punishments, and supervising the Chief Directorate on Execution of Punishments at the Ministry of Justice.
 In 2007, Bongalov lost the support of the party and resigned as deputy chairman, and later as deputy minister.
 He was replaced by Ilonka Ivancheva-Raychinova from the Green Party.
 The Green Party left the Coalition before the end of the Stanishev government over policy disagreements.